hhngg/coding-exercise-Python-Cpp/0009 sorted order/readme.md

-- Given an array of 100 unsorted number A[1] to A[100]. provide a programme ro sort the record in ascending order.
+- Given an array of 100 unsorted number A[1] to A[100]. provide a programme re sort the record in ascending order.